zKauaFerreira/spicetify-downloadall/README.md

 ## ❤️ Thank You

 Thank you for using this extension.
-Enjoy your music! 🎶✨
+Enjoy your music\! 🎶✨